 - Palmetto (New York – Washington DC – Charleston – Savannah)

 - Silver Meteor (New York – Savannah – Jacksonville – Orlando – Miami)

 - Silver Star (New York – Raleigh – Jacksonville – Orlando – Tampa – Miami)

-When the daily service begins, the current arrival and departure times will remain the same.
-But not everything having to do with Amtrak will remain the same.
+When daily service begins, current train arrival and departure times will remain the same.
+But not everything having to do with Amtrak will stay the same.
 Along with Amtrak resuming its daily long distance trains, more improvements and upgrades are in the works.
 These include:

 - The debut of the new Viewliner II sleeping cars on the Silver Service between Florida and New York.
 This is the first addition to the Amtrak sleeper fleet in more than 20 years.